Canner/vulcan-sql/labs/playground1/README.md

 make
 ```

-- This command installs Vulcan CLI too, you can use `vulcan start` instead of `make` if the source codes aren’t changed.
+- This command installs VulcanSQL CLI too, you can use `vulcan start` instead of `make` if the source codes aren’t changed.

 ## Testing Data